uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

 ***Introduction***

+This session takes an intermediate look at data visualisation in python with the package seaborn.
+If you haven't completed [the introductory session](https://github.com/camwest5/technology-training/blob/ef4ed737c36d975cffd7672ee3a8ba3c7fcb6853/Python/seaborn_intro/seaborn_intro.md), it is strongly advised you work through that material first, as the fundamentals of plotting with seaborn are covered there.
+This session continues from the foundation built in the introductory session and explores different, more specific forms of visualisation, using facets, regressions and other plotting types.

 ## Setup

 The easiest way to use Python 3, seaborn and Spyder is to [install the Anaconda Distribution](https://www.anaconda.com/products/distribution), a data science platform for Windows, Linux and macOS.